Supply Chain and Information Systems

 Peng Su et al.

 Su, Peng; Zhu, Dan; and Zeng, Daniel, "A New Approach for Resolving Conflicts in Actionable Behavioral Rules" (2014).
-Supply Chain and Information Systems Publications.
+Supply Chain Management Publications.
 78.